 Note: all national holidays refer to the US calendar unless noted otherwise.

-July also features some week-long events.
-They create opportunities for longer marketing campaigns that are great for nourishing relationships with your customers and producing a sales build.
+July also features week-long events.
+They create room for longer campaigns that nurture customer relationships and build toward a sale.

 Here are a couple more ideas for your July newsletters.